isomerpages/sportsg-safesport/_training-and-education/Awareness Module.md

 responsibilities and duty of care to prevent any likelihood of harm occurring in sport.</p>
 <p>For athletes, knowing that they may set their personal boundaries and
-understanding their own responsbilities towards fellow participants helps to foster a positive environment where inappropriate behaviours are recognized and flagged early.</p>
+understanding their own responsibilities towards fellow participants helps to foster a positive environment where inappropriate behaviours are recognised and flagged early.</p>
 <h4>SportSG-ED</h4>
 <div class="isomer-image-wrapper">